Did you know there are 175 state parks in Florida?

 In 1970, a group of researchers tracked manatees migrating to these springs from the St. John’s River to find warmer waters.
 Two years later, Blue Springs State Park was founded and is still one of the best places to see wild manatees in Florida.

-One of Florida’s best natural springs, the waters Blue Springs of blue springs never go above or below 72 degrees.
+One of Florida’s best natural springs, the waters of Blue Springs never go above or below 72 degrees.
 Once you’ve submerged yourself in the cool waters, swim upstream to see the spring actually boil up from the limestone underneath your toes.

 If you’re not the strongest swimmer, have no fear!
 There are tubing, kayak, and snorkeling rentals available at the concessionaire.
 You can also take river boat nature tours, segway tours, or guided kayak tours!

-Unsurprisingly, Lover’s Key is still a regarded as a romantic hotspot!
+Unsurprisingly, Lovers Key is still regarded as a romantic hotspot and is one of the prettiest Florida state parks for couples!
 Between the mangrove forests, sugar-sand beaches, and the chance to spot manatees or a pod of dolphins, the park is a perfect backdrop for weddings.

 The Park Store offers kayak, canoe, and bike rentals for your convenience.
 Food and beverages are sold, and don’t forget the delicious ice cream!